Albert0i/RU330/adt.md

 > Implementation differs, way of thinking remains...

-As for the Time complexity: if to search a node in b-tree is O(N Log(N)), then search  for MAX and MIN plus a full table scan to sum up all scores is the total time in SQL.
+As for Time complexity: if to search a node in b-tree is O(N Log(N)), then search  for MAX and MIN plus a full table scan to sum up all scores is the total time in SQL.

 O(log(N)+M) with N being the number of elements in the sorted set and M the number of elements returned.
 Plus a traverse of M elements to sum up all scores is the total time in Redis.